samhi113/U3-Decision-Structures/L3-Random Numbers/Notes.md

 _How do I make random numbers?_  There's a class for that!

-Then `Random` class of the `java.utils` package includes many methods to assist in creating random numbers.
+Then `Random` class of the `java.util` package includes many methods to assist in creating random numbers.
 Random numbers are an excellent way to simulate many game-like objects.
 For example, a die is just a random number from 1 to 6.

 The one method we will primarily be working with is: